 2. Is the cost of the entire lung cancer treatment covered by insurance?

-Insurance is able to save, and it seldom includes all.
+Insurance is able to save, and it seldom includes everything.
 Patients normally continue to pay copays, travel, medication, and nonmedical costs.

 3. What is the average cost of lung cancer treatment?